qw457812/cc-mvp-prompts/cc-prompt.md

 NEVER proactively create documentation files (*.md) or README files.
 Only create documentation files if explicitly requested by the User.

       IMPORTANT: this context may or may not be relevant to your tasks.
-You should not respond to this context or otherwise consider it in your response unless it is highly relevant to your task.
-Most of the time, it is not relevant.
+You should not respond to this context unless it is highly relevant to your task.
 </system-reminder>

 hey